ChapelR/howler-for-harlowe/readme.md

 Here's a list of track methods you might want to use, though there are more than these:

  * `play()` ex. `A.t['name'].play();`: plays or resumes playing the track. (note: cannot be chained, see examples)
+ * `playing()` ex. `A.t['name'].playing();`: returnd true if the current track is playing.  useful for avoiding having multiple instances of the same track playing when the user navigates back to a passage, though I can't get it to cooperate with the undo button (for now)
  * `pause()` ex. `A.t['name'].pause();`: stops playback of a track, without losing progress.
  * `stop()` ex. `A.t['name'].stop();`: stops playback and resets progess.
  * `mute()` ex. `A.t['name'].mute(true);`: mute the track (and only this track); it will continue progressing. also used to unmute the track, by giving it `false`.